Cocurated by Alexandra Munroe and Wu Hung

-Yale University Art Gallery, New Haven, and the David and Alfred Smart Museum of Art, University of Chicago, 2001
+Co-organized by the Yale University Art Gallery, New Haven, and the David and Alfred Smart Museum of Art, University of Chicago

 “Within the dark flux of form—during the chaos of the Cultural Revolution—Mu Xin discerned the lineaments of art, history, and civilization.”

-Mu Xin (b.
-1927) is one of the leading expatriate artist-intellectuals of our time.
-Now living in New York City, he is known for his complex writings and paintings.
 Clearly a formidable figure in the cultural and intellectual history of Chinese modernism, Mu Xin is admired for his unique synthesis of Chinese and Western aesthetic sensibilities.
-This beautifully illustrated catalogue focuses on a group of thirty-three landscape paintings that Mu Xin painted in 1978–79, in the immediate aftermath of the Great Cultural Revolution.
+This beautifully illustrated catalogue focuses on a group of 33 landscape paintings that Mu Xin painted in 1978–79, in the immediate aftermath of the Great Cultural Revolution.
 Many of these works have never been exhibited or published in the West.
-In addition, the book features Mu Xin’s Prison Notes, some sixty-six calligraphic sheets that were written when the artist was in solitary confinement in China in 1972.
+In addition, the book features Mu Xin’s Prison Notes, some 66 calligraphic sheets that were written when the artist was in solitary confinement in China in 1972.

 The book features an introduction by Alexandra Munroe, Director of the Japan Society Gallery, New York, and essays by Richard Barnhart, John M. Schiff Professor Emeritus of the History of Art, Yale University; Jonathan Hay, associate professor of art history, Institute of Fine Arts, New York University; Wu Hung, Distinguished Service Professor of Art History, University of Chicago; and Toming Jun Liu, associate professor, English Department, California State University, Los Angeles.